russellelliott/CSE233-Project-LLM-Cherrypicking/README.md

 then run `evaluation.py` to get the graphs for all 3 sets

+- graph only; makes the graph
+- "json only"; makes the json file

 `distance.py` gets the manhattan distance and euclidean distance of the outputs from a directory

 `cosine_analaysis` analyzes the cosine file and outputs the average of it across the results of the llms that succeeded